Frequently Asked Questions

 Yes!
 We value our patrons with mobility issues and do our best to accommodate.
 Peoples Natural Gas Park has sidewalks and paved surfaces, and the entire festival footprint is flat and relatively compact.
 Wheelchair-accessible portable toilets are available on the grounds.
 Mobility devices such as wheelchairs, medical scooters, walkers, canes, etc. are welcome at the festival, and seating is available at each of the stages.

-For wheelchair-using VIP Pass holders: in the VIP Lounge (located in one part of the Community Foundation Oilhouse), there is a wheelchair lift that provides accessibility to the upper level of structure where the VIP bar is located, and the restrooms include handicapped-accessible stalls.
+For wheelchair-using VIP Pass holders: in the Breezeline VIP Lounge (located in one part of the Community Foundation Oilhouse), there is a wheelchair lift that provides accessibility to the upper level of structure where the VIP bar is located, and the restrooms include handicapped-accessible stalls.

 How did the festival get its start in Johnstown?

-After the National Folk Festival’s three years were over, JAHA picked up the reins and began to produce the event on its own, renaming the event the Johnstown FolkFest; AmeriServ Financial became the title sponsor a year later, and the AmeriServ Johnstown FolkFest came into being.
-JAHA’s music programming continued the National Folk Festival’s mix of legends and cutting-edge newcomers representing all genres of American music.
+After the National Folk Festival’s three years were over, our organization picked up the reins and began to produce the event on its own, renaming the event the Johnstown FolkFest; AmeriServ Financial became the title sponsor a year later, and the AmeriServ Johnstown FolkFest came into being.
+Our music programming continued the National Folk Festival’s mix of legends and cutting-edge newcomers representing all genres of American music.
 In 2009, to better convey that all types of music, not just folk, are presented, the name was changed to AmeriServ Flood City Music Festival – and the lineup got better than ever.

 In 2004 the festival moved to its current location adjacent to downtown Johnstown, and fundraising began for what is now the Peoples Natural Gas Park.
 The park was dedicated in a special concert event on June 16, 2012.